Create a root CA key for "genfic"

 From a security point of view, I currently focus on two types:

-• ca_misc_t is for the other related files, such as certificates, revocation lists, serial information, etc. If this would be "for real" I'd probably make a bit more types for this depending on the accesses, but for this post this suffices.
+ca_private_key_tis for the private key and should not be accessible by anyone, anywhere, anytime, except through the management script itself (which will run asca_cli_t).ca_misc_tis for the other related files, such as certificates, revocation lists, serial information, etc. If this would be "for real" I'd probably make a bit more types for this depending on the accesses, but for this post this suffices.

 In order to provide the necessary support policy-wise, the following types also are declared:

-• ca_misc_tmp_t as the temporary file type used by OpenSSL when handling certificates (it is not used for the private key afaics, but it should still be sufficiently - and perhaps even equally well - protected like the private key
+ca_cli_exec_tas the entrypoint for the scriptca_misc_tmp_tas the temporary file type used by OpenSSL when handling certificates (it is not used for the private key afaics, but it should still be sufficiently - and perhaps even equally well - protected like the private key

 So let's start with this.